Eisengarn

 A Marcel Breuer chair, with Grete Reichardt's 'eisengarn' fabric, 1927.

 Eisengarn, meaning "iron yarn" in English, is a light-reflecting, strong, waxed-cotton thread.
 It was invented and manufactured in Germany in the mid-19th century, but owes its modern renown to its use in cloth woven for the tubular-steel chairs designed by Marcel Breuer while he was a teacher at the Bauhaus design school.

 The yarn is also known as Glanzgarn ('gloss' or 'glazed' yarn).

 Manufacture

 Despite the name, there is no iron in Eisengarn.
 The name refers to its strength and metallic shine.
 It is made by soaking cotton threads in a starch and paraffin wax solution.
 The threads are dried and then stretched and polished by steel rollers and brushes.
-The end result of the process is a lustrous, tear-resistant yarn which is extremely hardwearing.
+The result of the process is a lustrous, tear-resistant yarn which is extremely hardwearing.